openenclave/openenclave/samples/pluggable_allocator/README.md

 ```

 On the test machine, running the sample produces the following output that shows
-that `oesnmalloc` shows a speed up factor between 2X and 35X depending upon the
+that `oesnmalloc` shows a speed up factor of up to 15X depending upon the
 number of threads.

 ```